What is RCU? -- “Read, Copy, Update”

 • Acquiring a spinlock in the object, and checking if the object still is the expected object and if so, manipulating it freely.

 The understanding that RCU provides a reference that only prevents a change of type is particularly visible with objects allocated from a slab cache marked SLAB_TYPESAFE_BY_RCU.
 RCU operations may yield a reference to an object from such a cache that has been concurrently freed and the memory reallocated to a completely different object, though of the same type.
-In this case RCU doesn't even protect the identity of the object from changing, only its type.
+In this case RCU doesn’t even protect the identity of the object from changing, only its type.
 So the object found may not be the one expected, but it will be one where it is safe to take a reference (and then potentially acquiring a spinlock), allowing subsequent code to check whether the identity matches expectations.
 It is tempting to simply acquire the spinlock without first taking the reference, but unfortunately any spinlock in a SLAB_TYPESAFE_BY_RCU object must be initialized after each and every call to kmem_cache_alloc(), which renders reference-free spinlock acquisition completely unsafe.
 Therefore, when using SLAB_TYPESAFE_BY_RCU, make proper use of a reference counter.
-(Those willing to use a kmem_cache constructor may also use locking, including cache-friendly sequence locking.)
+(Those willing to initialize their locks in a kmem_cache constructor may also use locking, including cache-friendly sequence locking.)

 With traditional reference counting -- such as that implemented by the kref library in Linux -- there is typically code that runs when the last reference to an object is dropped.
 With kref, this is the function passed to kref_put().
 When RCU is being used, such finalization code must not be run until all __rcu pointers referencing the object have been updated, and then a grace period has passed.
 Every remaining globally visible pointer to the object must be considered to be a potential counted reference, and the finalization code is typically run using call_rcu() only after all those pointers have been changed.